jahangir842/databases/mysql/optimise-database.md

+## Database Optimization:

-Yes, optimizing your MySQL database for a WordPress website is crucial for maintaining performance, especially as your site grows in size and traffic.
+Optimizing your MySQL database for a WordPress website is crucial for maintaining performance, especially as your site grows in size and traffic.
 Here’s why, how, and how often you should do it:

 ---